Skip to Site Header Skip to Main Content Skip to Footer

 Older man in bed sleeping

-From sleep podcasts and media interviews to cocktail parties and my kids’ sports events, I often hear that question.
-That’s probably the #1 question that people of all ages ask me!
-By now, I’ve crafted a simple answer, with the gist being to focus on sleeping cooler to get deep, restorative sleep.
+From sleep podcasts and media interviews to cocktail parties and your kids’ sports events, you’ve probably heard this question asked a lot.
+It’s likely the #1 question people of all ages ask you!

-That inevitably leads to the second most frequently asked question that I hear back in response.
+That usually leads to the second most common question you hear in response.

-“But...I thought we were supposed to get eight hours of sleep?
-Don’t all doctors say something’s wrong if I’m not sleeping for eight full hours a night?”
+“But...I thought we were supposed to get eight hours of sleep.
+Don’t all doctors say something’s wrong if I’m not sleeping eight hours a night?”

-So when I came across new research confirming that it really is all about sleep quality, not sleep quantity, I was thrilled!
-It’s a huge breakthrough to see other scientists confirm that deep sleep is vital, and 6-8 hours sleep is sufficient.
+So when you came across new research confirming that it's all about sleep quality, not just quantity, you were thrilled!
+It’s a huge breakthrough to see other scientists confirm that deep sleep is crucial and that 6-8 hours of sleep is enough.

 Deep Sleep May Prevent Dementia